alexmilowski/littleflow/littleflow.md

 Every task referenced in a flow statement is unique invocation.
 A task referenced more than once is a distinct invocation of the same task.
 The workflow graph is stitched together from all invocations of all the tasks by label references.

-For example, this is workflow with two distinct and separate flows:
+For example, this is workflow with two distinct invocations of C from separate flows:

 ```
 A → C
 B → C
 ```

-While this workflow has a single instance of task C:
+While this workflow has a single invocation of task C:

 ```
 A → :meet C